 Our festivals are committed to making the events accessible to everyone.
 The festival is held outdoors.
 There are sometimes great distances between parking lots, camping, and stages.
 The campgrounds and festival grounds are a combination of concrete, asphalt and natural terrain.
-There will be a special viewing area at the main stages for those with mobility limitations.
-An access center will be set up next to the info booth to assist at the event.
-The Access Centers are staffed continuously by professionally trained staff who can answer all questions, provide wristbands for the viewing platform, and additional services listed below.
+There will be an elevated viewing area at the main stage for those with mobility limitations.
+An Access Center with professionally trained staff will be set up next to the info booth at both entrances to assist at the event who can answer all questions, provide wristbands for the viewing platform, and additional services listed below.

 - Mobility-device charging and storage

 - General Event Information (also in Braille and large print as requested)

 - American Sign Language Interpreters (select sets based on requests)

 - A place to sit and relax and escape the elements as needed

 When you enter the festival grounds, visit the access center to obtain a wristband allowing access to the dedicated viewing area.
 All passes to the festival are general admission or VIP, purchasing an accessible ticket is not necessary.
 The Accessible Viewing Areas are located in GA sections.

 The wristband does NOT guarantee a spot in these areas and is to show Festival staff that the patron plus one companion is eligible to enter the accessible viewing areas or the Deaf and Hard of Hearing areas.
 The accessibility wristband is non-transferrable.
 Please note that the viewing areas have a limited capacity and are available on a first-come, first-served basis.
 Chairs will be provided on the accessible viewing platform.
 We cannot save or reserve seats or areas on the platform.
 Once it’s determined that an accessible viewing area is filled to capacity (including adequate aisle space for entering and exiting the area), the area will not be available for additional entry.